 The Designated Downloader is the Internet connection for the group.
 Announcements and valuable information often come via email or the Internet.
 Having somebody willing to receive the email or download the new information for the meeting and share it (either verbally or in print) can really keep a meeting connected.
 A key source of information is from our Utah Soaring News; use the link at the bottom of this page to subscribe.

-If the group develops a library of OA literature for loan or sale, the Literature Person is in charge of keeping the literature stocked, managing loans and sales.
-Usually, if the group celebrates member “birthdays” by giving out chips, the Literature Person will make sure the chips are stocked.
+If the group develops a library of OA literature for loan or sale, the Literature Person is in charge of keeping the literature stocked and managing loans and sales.
+Usually, if the group celebrates members’ “birthdays” by giving out chips, the Literature Person will make sure the chips are stocked.